mittelmark/microemacs/README.md

 ## Build

-I currently build only on Linux using the file _src/linux26.gmk_.
+I currently build on Fedora ad Ubuntu using the file _src/linux32gcc.gmk_.
 Other Makefiles you should take from [https://github.com/ipstone/microemacs/tree/master/src](https://github.com/ipstone/microemacs/tree/master/src)

 To build switch into the src directory and then run the Makefile for your plaform.
 On my Linux machine I did: